 12. One Boy, No Water (Niuhi Shark Saga) – Lehua Parker

-Zader is a weird kid and allergic to water.
+Zader is a weird kid who is allergic to water.
 He likes to spend time at the beach pavilion while his brother, Jay, surfs.

-Zadar was adopted by the Westin family, but no matter how much effort Jay puts into making the situation normal, he always failed.
+Zadar was adopted by the Westin family, and no matter how much effort Jay puts into making the situation normal, he always failed.

 One day, Zadar dreams about a mysterious, beautiful girl who lives in a magical land.
-They both were hiding from a man with too many teeth.
+They both were hiding from a man who had too many teeth.

 When he woke up, his heart was pounding fast, and he had a sudden desire to eat raw meat…

 What happened to Zadar?
 Was it really a dream, after all?